Dried Gochugaru pods with one broken-open pepper showing seeds

 Gochugaru does things other dried peppers can't.
 The coarse grind holds texture in fermented dishes like kimchi, while the fine powder form dissolves smoothly into marinades and sauces.
 Most Korean cooks keep both on hand.

-For making kimchi from scratch, coarse-ground gochugaru is non-negotiable - it coats cabbage leaves evenly and continues developing flavor through fermentation.
+For making kimchi from scratch, coarse-ground gochugaru is non-negotiable, it coats cabbage leaves evenly and continues developing flavor through fermentation.
 Fine-ground works better in gochujang paste, soups like sundubu jjigae, and braised dishes.

 Beyond Korean cooking, gochugaru works surprisingly well as a finishing spice on roasted vegetables, eggs, and pizza.
 The sweet-smoky character bridges the gap between smoked paprika and standard chili flakes.
 If you're exploring how peppers function in Korean cooking more broadly, gochugaru is the essential starting point.

 Heat comparison: gochugaru runs about 2x hotter than tabasco sauce at its upper range, but the sweetness softens the perception considerably.
 Compare it against the smoky complexity of a dried morita's Mexican roots and you'll notice gochugaru is fruitier and less earthy.
-For a closer flavor match when gochugaru is unavailable, see the gochugaru vs cayenne comparison or the gochugaru versus paprika breakdown.
+For a closer flavor match when gochugaru is unavailable, see the gochugaru vs cayenne or the gochugaru versus paprika breakdown.

 Where to Buy Gochugaru & How to Store

-Look for gochugaru labeled sun-dried (taeyang-cho) rather than oven-dried - the difference in flavor is real.
+Look for gochugaru labeled sun-dried (taeyang-cho) rather than oven-dried, the difference in flavor is real.
 Color should be vivid scarlet-orange, not brown or dull red.
 Brown color indicates oxidation or poor drying.

-Korean grocery stores stock both coarse and fine grind; most online retailers carry at least one.
+Korean grocery stores stock both coarse and fine grind.
+Most online retailers carry at least one.
 Brands like Taekyung and Wang are reliable benchmarks.

 Store in an airtight container away from light.
 Refrigeration extends shelf life to 12-18 months and preserves color better than pantry storage.
 Freezing works for long-term storage without quality loss.
 See gochugaru vs red pepper flakes if you're deciding what to stock.